joeroncode/Joel-Ronoh/README.md

-# Joel-Ronoh
+# Hi there 🎯

-This is my custom profile,  data science Journey
+.
+Here is my, data science Journey

+.
+Looking to collaborate

+.
+Looking for best sources of educational material

+. looking for connection within data science community